Project-MONAI/model-zoo/multi_organ_segmentation/docs/README.md

 ## **Model Description**

-This model uses the DiNTS model architecture searched on MSD Pancreas [1] and re-trained for multi-organ segmentation from abdominal CT images [2,3].
+This model uses the DiNTS model architecture searched on [Medical Segmentation Decathlon](http://medicaldecathlon.com/) Pancreas [1] and re-trained for multi-organ segmentation from abdominal CT images [2,3].

 ## **Data**

-This model was trained on an abdominal CT dataset in portal venous phase from Aichi Cancer Center in Japan.
-The dataset was split into traininig, validation and testing with 300, 60 and 60 cases, respectively.
+This model was trained on an abdominal CT dataset in portal venous phase collected from Aichi Cancer Center in Japan.
+Since this is a private dataset, similar models can be trained using other public multi-organ datasets like [BTCV](https://www.synapse.org/#!Synapse:syn3193805/wiki/89480).

-The labels{"0": "background","1": "artery","2": "portal vein","3": "liver",
+For this bundle, we split the 420 cases into training, validation and testing with 300, 60 and 60 cases, respectively.

-"4": "spleen","5": "stomach","6": "gallbladder","7": "pancreas"}
+The labels are {"0": "background","1": "artery","2": "portal vein","3": "liver","4": "spleen","5": "stomach","6": "gallbladder","7": "pancreas"}

 ## **Scores**

-This model achieves the following Dice score on the validation data (our own split from the training dataset):
+This model achieves the following Dice score on the validation data (our own split from the whole dataset):

 Mean Dice = 0.88